DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-21-emailing-users-to-let-them-know-that-courses-will-be-rolled-over-soon.md

 ## What we changed

 We updated the rollover 2021 email significantly.
-Last year, we needed to tell users about several new features in Publish, such as selecting if a minimum degree classification is required and adding a UKPRN number.
+Last year, we needed to tell users about several new features in Publish, such as selecting if a minimum degree classification is required and adding a UK Provider Reference Number (UKPRN).

 This year, the email is more concise and the key messages are that: